snikket-im/snikket-android/README.md

 * Require as little permissons as possible

 ##Features
-* End-to-end encryption with both OTR or PGP
+* End-to-end encryption with either OTR or openPGP
 * Holo UI
 * Multiple Accounts
 * Group Chats
 * Contact list integration

 ###XMPP Features
-SC works with every XMPP server out there.
+Conversations works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP’s.
-SC supports a couple of those to make the overall userexperience better.
+Conversations supports a couple of those to make the overall userexperience better.
 There is a chance that your current XMPP server does not support these extensions.
-Therefore to get the most out of SC you should consider either switching to an XMPP server that does or - even better - run your own XMPP server for you and your friends.
+Therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or - even better - run your own XMPP server for you and your friends.
 These XEPs are - as of now: